Rothamsted Amounts of Straw

 Frequency

-Material Description Crop
+Material Description

-Grain Yield Trait t/ha annual SpecifiedCrop wheat
+Grain Yield Trait t/ha Annual SpecifiedCrop

-Total Soil Nitrogen % occasionally Soil Total N by LECO
+Total Soil Nitrogen % Occasionally Soil Total N by LECO

-Soil Organic Carbon % occasionally Soil Total C by LECO minus CaCO3
+Soil Organic Carbon % Occasionally Soil Total C by LECO minus CaCO3

 License